-You have to have a very thick skin to be a flight attendant.
-Being verbally abused, shouted and screamed at has always been one of the perils of our career, even during the glory days of the glamorous jet-set.
-Sometimes however, even the most hardened of crew members crack.
+You need a very thick skin to be cabin crew.
+Verbal and on rare occasions physical abuse, has always been one of the perils of our career, even during the glory days of the glamorous jet-set.

-After a particularly testing few flights, one of my over worked and underpaid Dollies sent me this letter.
-I was touched by his words and knew that so many of my fellow Trolley Dollies would to relate to his plight.
+Sometimes though even the most hardened and thick-skinned crew members crack.
+After some particularly testing flights, one of my over worked and underpaid Dollies sent me this letter.
+I was touched by his words and knew that so many of my fellow crew would to relate to his plight.

 So here it is, an open letter from a flight attendant……

 “When people ask what I do for a living I am proud to tell them I’m Cabin Crew.
 Most people instantly react with statements such as, “WOW, how glamorous” or “You must get to see the world?”.

 True the role has its perks, many of them.
 But let’s be honest, for thousands of crew around the world our job basically entails flying point to point, barely seeing anything of our destinations apart from a jet-bridge or tarmac.
 As for the perceived ‘glamour’ of the 1960’s well, all I can say is what glamour?
 The reality of being crew today involves long hours, operating several sectors per day, limited time off and a very fine line between our work/life balance.

 Yet for the majority of us, it’s still an enjoyable job.
 I’m not writing this to complain or whine, I simply wish to enlighten the masses, who often fail to realise just how hard we do work.

 Many of you will have heard your pilots say that we are on board primarily for your safety.
 This is true.
 As the old saying goes ‘we are there to save your arse, not kiss it’.
 Still, part of being a flight attendant is to provide a service and this is just another element of our job that many of us also enjoy.